 If you install Maven on your local machine, the installation process will build a repository for you and create an /.m2 Maven repository folder in your user home directory.
 But you don’t need to install Maven.
 We provide an installation step that will create the /.m2 folder and the Maven repository for you, if the /.m2 folder is not already in place on your machine.

-Find the file folder where the mvnw or mvnw.cmd and create-artifacts.xml files are stored.
+- Next, find the folder under /Java where the mvnw or mvnw.cmd and create-artifacts.xml files are stored.

 mvnw -f create-artifacts.xml install